Symbian9/qmapshack-doc-wiki/TroubleShooting.md

 # Troubleshooting

-Since the 13-Oct-2015 developerment version, you can start qmapshack with the commandline option "-f".
+Since the 13-Oct-2015 development version, you can start qmapshack with the commandline option "-f".
 Then a logfile "org.qlandkarte.QMapShack.log" will be created in the system's temporary folder.